rantahar/Lattice-Field-Theory/source/index.rst

 It has no interactions with the other fields and adding it is equivalent to multiplying the partition function with a constant.

-Now find the classical equation of motion for the vector potential :math:`A` andhe momentum :math:`\Pi`:
+Now find the classical equation of motion for the vector potential :math:`A` and the momentum :math:`\Pi`:

 .. math::